orionlee/PH_TESS_I_LightCurveViewer/eb_with_diff_sb_period/Results.md

 EB : SB Period ~= 9:10 .
 O-C period: ~7.6 days

+It is worth noting noting that the orbital period from eclipses is ~0.95 day, while the O-C / ETV also has a short period of ~7.6 days.

 <img src="results_assets/oc_plot_tic290035575.png" width=429 height=323 alt="O-C plot TIC 290035575">

 The periodic ETV variation is visible in a phase plot of the O-C: